dianeanalyst/Deforestation/README.md

 ![image](https://github.com/dianeanalyst/Deforestation/assets/120665115/e651f4e4-e4ea-4194-874d-ead5abe85a97)

 3. Retrieve the names of countries that have a forest area greater than the average forest area of all countries in the "High Income" income group.
 - I applied a stepwise approach in answering this question.
-First step was getting the average forest area of all countries uding the AVG operator.
+First step was getting the average forest area of all countries uding the AVG function.
 Next step was adding the first step as a subquery to the WHERE condition.
 ![image](https://github.com/dianeanalyst/Deforestation/assets/120665115/75608fe3-0a31-4bf8-a112-9bb1ff8f1058)

-5. Calculate the average total area for countries in the "Upper Middle Income" income group.
+4. Calculate the average total area for countries in the "Upper Middle Income" income group.
 Compare the result with the rest of the income categories.
 Hint: Calculate the average total area for the 3 other categories.
+- The solution here involves joining the Land_Area and Regions tables while selecting only countries with "Upper Middle Income" then deriving the average Total_area from this joined table.
+Common Table Expressions(CTE) was used to carry out very task as seen in the images below.
 ![image](https://github.com/dianeanalyst/Deforestation/assets/120665115/afd6ccea-9c7e-489b-97bf-6ac6336cc830)

 ![image](https://github.com/dianeanalyst/Deforestation/assets/120665115/a5ba658b-a22c-4775-b37a-6a076642620b)

 5. Determine the total forest area for countries in the "High Income" income group.
 Also compare with the other income categories.
+- In same vane as question 4 above, CTE was used to determine the total Forest_Area for countries in "High Income" group and also compared with other categories.
 ![image](https://github.com/dianeanalyst/Deforestation/assets/120665115/1f004db0-0ee0-4df5-b997-65c8eacf8525)

 6. What area the countries from each region or continent having the highest total forest area?